 Entrepreneurs advance through the four-month incubation program as part of a cohort, sharing knowledge and experience across cultures and skill sets, promoting social bonds and mutual understanding.
+Contact us to learn more about our incubation programs!

 The LIFE curriculum is carefully designed, curated and localized to ensure entrepreneurs are receiving the context they need to launch successful businesses.
 It includes 25 modules of specialized content and covers 60 hours of teaching on the principles of entrepreneurship, financial management, marketing, negotiations and legal issues.
 Entrepreneurs are also trained on topics such as food safety and financing for food businesses to enhance their sector-specific expertise.